smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 	<h4>Toker Tip<i class="box-icon-spacing fas fa-check"></i></h4>
 	<p>Here's our favorite combo that makes a very noticeable difference:</p>
 	<p>Step 1.
 Percolation!</p>
 	<p>Long explanation short, percolation is what happens when you smoke using water like an ordinary bong.
-If you haven't checked out our guide on the <a target="_blank" href="/pieces/bongs/how-it-works/">benefits and science behind percolation and diffusion</a>, make sure to smokephisticate yourself.</p>
+If you haven't checked out our guide on the <a class="toker-tip-button" target="_blank" href="/pieces/bongs/how-it-works/">benefits and science behind percolation and diffusion</a>, make sure to smokephisticate yourself.</p>
 	<p>Step 2.
 Once you've added your water just enough to get some solid bubbles using your downstem without risk of slurping, add some ice to that water!</p>
 </div>